krgross/st512-course-notes/docs/08-BlockedDesigns.md

 <!-- 		\end{tabular} -->
 <!-- \end{center} -->

 This is a randomized complete block design (RCBD).
 A RCBD consists of $q$ blocks, each of which is divided into $p$ homogeneous EUs.
 Treatments are randomly assigned to EUs within each block.
 This is a "complete" block design because each level of the experimental treatment is represented at least once in every block.
-(In contrast, an "incomplete" block design is one in which not all experimental treatments are represented in every block.)
+In contrast, an "incomplete" block design is one in which not all experimental treatments are represented in every block.
 A standard RCBD is one in which every treatment (or every treatment combination) is assigned to exactly one EU in each block.

-One way to analyze data from an RCBD is with a two-way ANOVA, where "block" is one of the two factors.
-Example: For the grip strength data, treat "subject" (the person) as a blocking factor.
+The classical way to analyze data from an RCBD is to include the block as an additional factor in the ANOVA, albeit a factor that is not engaged in interactions with the treatment factors.
+Example: For the grip strength data, we would treat "subject" (the person) as a blocking factor.

 ```r